DanNixon/RaspberryPiBlueprints/06-WeatherStation/MaplinWeatherInstrumentDriver/README.md

 ------

 - Rain sensor between GND and digital pin 2
-- Wind speed sensor (red nad yellow) between GND and digital pin 3
+- Wind speed sensor (red and yellow) between GND and digital pin 3
 - Wind direction sensor (black and green) between +5V and A0 with 10K pull down
 - LDR between +5V and A1 with 4.7K pull down